JudeLingan/rockethacks2026/README.md

 # RocketHacks2026 - Team BlackWall

 ## About
 This is project made for the 2026 RocketHacks Hackathon.
-Team Blackwall consists of 4 people:
+Team BlackWall consists of 4 people:
 - Jude 		(CS)
 - Ricky 		(CSE)
 - Anthony 	(CSE)